-25 years ago an animated group of music lovers and adventurers met on a campsite outside of Bristol to celebrate their love of drumming and culture.
+Almost three decades ago an animated group of music lovers and adventurers met on a campsite outside of Bristol to celebrate their love of drumming and culture.
 Their aim was to acknowledge the drum at the heart of music, recognising the importance of the artists as carriers of cultural authenticity, bringing a little slice of West African goodness to the merry fields of England.
-Over the years with lots of loving nurture this small seed has grown into a thriving community.
+Over the years lots of loving has nurtured this tiny seed that has grown into a thriving community.
 The drum was our inspiration and our focus quickly grew to include all aspects of music, dance and song from across the world.
 Tribe of Doris is not only an organisation but a collective of people who are passionate about engaging with each other and the world around us.
 Through community events, festivals, a Summer School and gatherings we continue to spread our love of diversity and culture.
+We are a Bristol based organisation with an international reach, so if you want to get involved click here

 "Creating opportunities for cultural understanding and a sense of belonging through music, dance, song and ceremony from around the globe"

-"A world sharing and celebrating its cultural differences and its human similarities through the joy of the arts"
+"A world sharing and celebrating culture through the joy of the arts"

 What are we doing to realise our vision?

-As well as our well known and highly respected Summer School, for over 20 years we have hosted drum camps, city events and workshops in the South West and beyond.
+As well as our highly respected Summer School which started in 1991, we have hosted drum camps, city events and workshops in the South West and beyond.
 We also regularly contribute to major festivals such as Shambala and Sunrise.
 One thing that underpins all of our work is a passion to make our gatherings accessible to all members of the community.
-This includes working closely with community groups and refugees and in some cases subsidising their tickets.
+This includes working closely with community groups and refugees, helping them secure funding or in some cases subsidising their tickets.
 We also encourage people of all ages and backgrounds to explore our events together and have a strong commitment to youth engagement.
 Our gatherings make the most of England's natural beauty as we serenade the stars and gather around the campfire.
 Together we learn, teach, participate and enjoy, immersing ourselves in a unique community experience.

 Why are we called Tribe of Doris?